retinalfetish/ListSearchView/README.md

 ## XML attributes
 The following optional attributes from the android namespace are provided default values:
 ```
-actionViewAnimator="reference" // Animator to use when the action view is expanded
+app:actionViewAnimator="reference" // Animator to use when the action view is expanded

 android:hint="string"              // Hint given for the search.
 Default is "Search\u2026"
 android:imeOptions="flags"         // The IME options set for the search field
 android:inputType="flags"          // Input type for the search text field
 android:minWidth="dimension"       // Minimum width for the view.
 Default is Integer.MAX_VALUE
 ```